Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 The individual who is occupying the premises is responsible of the ditch, French drain, or driveway culvert maintenance.
 (City Code 13-1-1: Obstructions, Accumulations)

-To request drainage maintenance, please submit a online service request or call 918-366-4430.
+To request drainage maintenance, please submit request on Bixby Connect.
 City drainage maintenance is limited to flood control and prevention to City Infrastructure on the Right of Way.
 Most creeks are located on private property and are owned by the adjoining home or property owners.
 As a result, vegetation and erosion control is the responsibility of the individual property owner.
 (City Code 13-1-1: Obstructions, Accumulations)

 The business/property owner is responsible for all mowing and tree maintenance adjacent to the Right-of-Way.
 This includes trimming of the trees and shrubs, as well as, removing any dead or dying trees or shrubs.
 Furthermore, the owner of such premises must keep an unobstructed, convenient passage and travel along streets, sidewalks, and alleys adjacent to the Right-of-Way.
 (City Code 7-1-2: Maintenance of Vegetation in Right of Way)